If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 Independence from utility pricing

 It’s probably a given that utility electrical prices will continue to rise above the cost of inflation into the foreseeable future.
 Energy demand is projected to grow steadily over the next several decades, and supply will become more constrained (or expensive) as governments around the world start building the cost of CO2 emissions into the cost of generation from fossil sources.
 But remember that the same market forces that are driving overall energy prices up will help drive solar prices down, as increased demand creates greater innovation and greater economies of scale.
-(There aren’t any economies of scale to be had from increasing coal consumption, for example, because it’s the fuel you’re paying for, not the technology.)
+(We’ve already seen this, with solar electric power at utility scale now cost-competitive with fossil-fuel electricity generation.)
 So you might be better off investing a smaller amount of money now on making your home as energy efficient as possible (lots of information on Green Energy Efficient Homes about that!), and saving some of the money you would have spent on solar electricity for homes, in order to spend it later when the prices have come down.

 Independence from dirty electricity